CircuitVerse/Interactive-Book/docs/fsm_interactive.md

 In this problem, our goal is to make a state machine which can determine, how much change should be returned, and when a can is dispenced.
 ```
 Note: in this design, we will ignore the capacity of the stock, which means, we’ll assume that there will always be can in the vending machine.
-Also, we can assume that only one action could be made in every “clock cycle” or state
+Also, we can assume that only one action could be made in every “clock cycle” or state.
 ```
 ## RULES